yahya-ubnt/IMSys/iDocs/reports-spec.md

 -   **Select Starting Date:** A date picker that allows the user to select the start date for the report.
 The picker should allow selecting the year and month.
 -   **Select Ending Date:** A date picker that allows the user to select the end date for the report.
 The picker should also allow selecting the year and month.
--   **Select Location:** A dropdown menu populated with the list of all buildings registered in the system.
+-   **Select Location:** A dropdown menu populated with the list of all unique apartment/house numbers registered in the system.
 -   **Generate Report Button:** A button that, when clicked, generates and displays the report based on the selected criteria.

 ### 2.2.
 Report Generation

 When the "Generate Report" button is clicked, the system will fetch and display the data in a table format.

 -   Above the table, a summary will show the **Total Revenue** for the selected location and period.
-The text will read: "Total revenue from [Building Name] between [Start Date] and [End Date] is [Total Amount]."
+The text will read: "Total revenue from [Apartment/House Number] between [Start Date] and [End Date] is [Total Amount]."

 ### 2.3.
 Report Table